Workers’ Compensation and Construction Workers in South Carolina

 An experienced workers’ compensation lawyer in your area can determine your eligibility for filing a third-party claim or lawsuit after your accident.

-Recoverable Third-party Damages in Construction Accident Cases
+Recoverable Third-party Damages in SC Construction Accident Cases

 In construction accident cases, there are specific types of compensation that injured workers can pursue from third parties beyond what they might receive from workers’ compensation.
 Here are some examples: